Aulonemia haenkei

-Distribution

-Aulonemia haenkei is endemic to Peru and Ecuador.
+The species was first described as Arthrostylidium haenkei by Franz Josef Ruprecht in 1839.
+In 1973 Floyd Alonzo McClure placed the species in genus Aulonemia as A. haenkei.

 Description

 Aulonemia haenkei has 3 lodicules, 3 stamen, and 2 stigmas.
 It is perennial and caespitose with short Rhizomes, making it a pachymorph.
 Its culms erect, allowing the plant to grow up to heights of 150–200 cm long, due to its woody s tem.